Funded education for 2 year olds

-Two year olds are also eligible if they:
+Two year olds could also be eligible if they:

-- They are looked after by their local authority
+- are looked after by their local authority *

 * Documentation will be required as proof where an application is made against these additional criteria.
 Copies of the documentation can be posted or emailed to our team.

-Please note: If your circumstances change your funded place will not be taken away.
+Please note: If your circumstances change your funded hours will not be taken away.

-- 1 January - 31 March, funded places can start in the summer term (from 1 April)
+- 1 January - 31 March, you can apply from this period.
+Funded places can then start in the summer term (from 1 April)

-- 1 April - 31 August, funded places can start in the autumn term (from 1 September)
+- 1 April - 31 August, you can apply from this period.
+Funded places can then start in the autumn term (from 1 September)

-- 1 September - 31 December, funded places can start in the spring term (from 1 January)
+- 1 September - 31 December, you can apply from this period.
+Funded places can then start in the spring term (from 1 January)

-Funded places should be taken at a good or outstanding Ofsted rated setting to ensure the best care and learning opportunities for your child.
+Funded places should be taken at a good or outstanding Ofsted rated settings.
+Find local childcare by visiting our Staffordshire Connects website